 Review the licensee’s deviation document for that section of the TBD.

-Review the licensee’s EOPs and AOPs for the applicable accident sequence.
+Review the licensee’s EOPs and Abnormal Operating Procedures (AOPs) for the applicable accident sequence.

 Compare the licensee’s assessment of operator actions to those in the SDP Workspace and/or PRIB noting any significant differences in human error probabilities.